MehranSeyfi16/MehranSeyfi16/README.md

 ****Hi there 👋****

 This is Mehran Seyfi!
-- 🔭 I’m currently working on a data structure project.
+- 🔭 I’m currently working on a Data Science project.
-- 🌱 I’m currently learning django, Computer Engineering.
+- 🌱 I’m currently learning Machine Learning and Data Science.
 - 📫 How to reach me: @mehranSeyfi16 on telegram is available!
-- ⚡ Programming Languages: Java - Python - C
+- ⚡ Programming Languages: Python - java - c - c# - js
 - 👨🏻‍🎓 Education: CE at Ferdowsi University of Mashhad